JayaJain242/Student-Lifestyle-vs-Performance-Analysis/README.md

 # Student-Lifestyle-vs-Performance-Analysis
+This project is based on a dataset created by me,analysing students lifesyle and performance.

 # Project Overview
 This project shows how different lifestyle habits of students (like study,sleep,and social media) affect their academic performance.

 # Dataset
-This dataset was created by me to represent real life student behavior and performance.

 It includes:
 Study hours
 Sleep hours